-Lincoln Electric Holdings, Inc., is a manufacturer & reseller of welding and cutting products.
-Welding products include arc welding power sources, wire feeding systems, robotic welding packages, fume extraction equipment, consumable electrodes and fluxes.
+Lincoln Electric Holdings, Inc., manufactures welding, cutting and brazing products.
+Its welding product includes arc welding power sources, wire feeding systems, robotic welding packages, fume extraction equipment, consumable electrodes and fluxes.